- Designed to act against: HIV-1

 DS003 is a potent new ARV that has not been used for HIV prevention.
-Combining ARVs that have different mechanisms of action to attack HIV may help increase the breadth of protection and reduce the chance of acquiring drug-resistant virus, IPM is exploring vaginal rings that contain DS003 alone and in combination with dapivirine.
+Combining ARVs that have different mechanisms of action to attack HIV may help increase the breadth of protection and reduce the chance of acquiring drug-resistant virus.
+IPM has been exploring vaginal rings that contain DS003 alone and in combination with dapivirine.

 How does the DS003-dapivirine ring work?

-Prototype rings are being developed to release both DS003 and dapivirine over time.
-Women insert the flexible, long-acting ring themselves into the vagina.
+Prototype rings have been developed to release both DS003 and dapivirine over time.
+Women would insert the flexible, long-acting ring themselves into the vagina.
 DS003 is a gp120 binder not currently used for HIV treatment or prevention.

 What is its development history?

 IPM negotiated a license to DS003 early in its development.
-IPM has completed a formulation and preclinical program that supported a first-in-human clinical evaluation of DS003 formulated as a single-use vaginal tablet.
-This initial trial of DS003 (IPM 042), which began in late 2015, will collect safety and pharmacokinetics data that will help guide the development of IPM’s ultimate target, a three-monthly combination ring containing DS003 and dapivirine.
+IPM completed a formulation and preclinical program that supported a first-in-human clinical evaluation of DS003 formulated as a single-use vaginal tablet.
+This initial trial of DS003 (IPM 042) collected safety and pharmacokinetics data to help guide the development of a potential three-month combination ring containing DS003 and dapivirine.

 What are the next steps for the DS003-dapivirine ring?

-Who is IPM currently partnering with to develop and test the ring?
+Who are IPM's partners to develop and test the ring?

-- ARV license: Bristol-Myers Squibb, Janssen Sciences Ireland UC
+- ARV license: Bristol-Myers Squibb, Janssen Sciences Ireland Unlimited Company

 - Development: ProMed Pharma